maguire-lab/vim_linkage_analysis/README.md

     - VIM genes sequences extracted and aligned (mafft v7.515): `vim_genes/`
     - Integron-finder (integron_finder v2.0.2 w/ HMMs from AMRFinderPlus DB v2023-08-08.2): `vim_integrons/`

-- Plasmids were visualised with pycirclize, integrons with clinker, and the VIM alignment via aliview before combining in inkscape.
+- Plasmids were visualised with pycirclize, integrons with clinker v0.0.26, and the VIM alignment via aliview before combining in inkscape: `plots`
-- Overview figure was created in inkscape
+- Overview figure was also created in inkscape

 ## Sample Data